140am/.vim/README.md

 ## Credit

 Most of the plugins I choosed to use I found via the great [vimrc](https://github.com/amix/vimrc) by @amix and the [gist](https://gist.github.com/cridenour/74e7635275331d5afa6b) by @cridenour.
-Thank you!